Skip to Main Content

 • Those for indefinite quantities where the agency determines that the cost in any one year will not exceed $150,000;

-• Those for work that is performed outside the U.S.; and
+• Those for work that is performed outside the U.S. and for which employment activity decisions were made outside the U.S.; and

 • Those with state or local governments, except for the specific government entity that participates in work on or under the contract.

-The Director of the Office of Federal Contract Compliance Programs may grant a waiver from the requirements of VEVRAA in the following circumstances:
+The Director of OFCCP may grant a waiver from the requirements of VEVRAA in the following circumstances:

-• For facilities not related to performance of the contract, as determined by the Deputy Assistant Secretary upon written request by the contractor; and
+• For facilities not related to performance of the contract, as determined by the Director upon written request by the contractor; and

 The categories of veterans covered under VEVRAA are disabled veterans, recently separated veterans (within three years of discharge or release from active duty), active duty wartime or campaign badge veteran, and veterans who, while serving on active duty in the Armed Forces, participated in a U.S. military operation for which an Armed Forces Service Medal was awarded pursuant to Executive Order 12985 (61 FR 1209).